Active Substance: ledispavir 90 mg / sofosbuvir 400 mg

 Why is Harvoni approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Harvoni’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP considered that treatment with Harvoni, with or without ribavirin, is of high benefit to many patients with hepatitis C virus, including those who have had a liver transplant and/or who have compensated cirrhosis.
-Although studies are limited in patients with decompensated cirrhosis, these patients may benefit from extended treatment with Harvoni and ribavirin.
+The European Medicines Agency decided that Harvoni’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The Agency considered that treatment with Harvoni, with or without ribavirin, is highly beneficial for many patients with hepatitis C virus, including those who have had a liver transplant and/or who have compensated or decompensated cirrhosis.
 Regarding safety, the treatment is well tolerated.